Kiddush levana: Jewish Renewal

 Some Jewish Renewal congregations recite Kiddush levana, and Arthur Waskow includes it in his ritual guide.
 Ami Goodman ran musical Kiddush levana meetings in San Francisco the 1990s.
 Goldie Milgram published separate Kiddush levana rituals for men and women in 2004.
 The men's version is to be celebrated at the full moon.

+Bonna Devora Haberman (1960-2015) led a "creative Kiddush levana" group in Jerusalem, including poetry by Tzemah Yoreh; Aviva Richman and Danya Ruttenberg participated.
+Haberman's group began as women-only, but later expanded to include men.
+Ariel Hendelman leads "renewed, chant-based" versions of Kiddush levana.
+The Siddur halev of Chochmat HaLev (Berkeley, CA) includes a traditional Kiddush levana, as does the Torah of Awakening Mahzor.

 Reform Judaism

 After Geiger's public rejection of the modern Kiddush levana in 1837, no Reform prayerbook included any ritual elements for 170 years.
 The same year, Samuel Holdheim had fully recommended Kiddush levana, and described it as part of his synagogue's regular observance.
-Although Geiger had endorsed the short form of the blessing, "Blessed be the one who renews the months", only the 1872 and 1889 editions of Isaac Mayer Wise's Minhag America included it; all other Reform prayerbooks, and all other printings of Minhag America, excluded even that.
+Although Geiger had endorsed the short form of the blessing, "Blessed be the one who renewst the months", only the 1872 and 1889 editions of Isaac Mayer Wise's Minhag America included it; all other Reform prayerbooks, and all other printings of Minhag America, excluded even that.
 However, Kaufmann Kohler did include an English version of Judah bar Ezekiel's liturgy in his Guide for Instruction in Judaism (five editions 1898–1924), for which he was criticized by Solomon H. Sonneschein.
 During this period, Reform—especially in America—generally excised all ritual practice which related to the natural world, and Kiddush levana "fell into oblivion" as Reform Jewish practice.

 In 1928, Morris Lazaron published a rhyming version of Judah bar Ezekiel's liturgy for children, "somewhat changed to meet the child's need, the implication of immortality in the ancient form being beyond the child's comprehension".